 {{The remaining paragraphs 5 – 9 are based on principles of real property law and include necessary language in order to create an enforceable and durable DRC.
 Generally, these paragraphs should not be modified.}}

 5. It is the intention of GRANTOR that this Declaration shall touch and concern the Restricted Property, run with the land and with the title to the Restricted Property, and shall apply to and be binding upon and inure to the benefit of GRANTOR and FDEP, and to any and all parties hereafter having any right, title or interest in the Restricted Property or any part thereof.
 FDEP may enforce the terms and conditions of this Declaration by injunctive relief and other appropriate available legal remedies.
 Any forbearance on behalf of FDEP to exercise its right in the event of the failure of GRANTOR to comply with the provisions of this Declaration shall not be deemed or construed to be a waiver of FDEP’s rights hereunder.
 This Declaration shall continue in perpetuity, unless otherwise modified in writing by GRANTOR and FDEP as provided in paragraph 7 below.
 These restrictions may also be enforced in a court of competent jurisdiction by any other person, firm, corporation, or governmental agency that is substantially benefited by this Declaration.
 If GRANTOR does not or will not be able to comply with any or all of the provisions of this Declaration, GRANTOR shall notify FDEP in writing within three (3) calendar days.
-Additionally, GRANTOR shall notify FDEP thirty (30) days prior to any conveyance or sale, granting or transferring the Restricted Property or portion thereof, to any heirs, successors, assigns or grantees, including, without limitation, the conveyance of any security interest in said Restricted Property.

 6. In order to ensure the perpetual nature of this Declaration, GRANTOR shall record this Declaration, and GRANTOR shall reference these restrictions in any subsequent lease or deed of conveyance, including the recording book and page of record of this Declaration.
 Furthermore, prior to the entry into a landlord-tenant relationship with respect to the Restricted Property, GRANTOR agrees to notify in writing all proposed tenants of the Restricted Property of the existence and contents of this Declaration.
 Without limiting the generality of paragraph 3 above, it is the intention of the parties that if GRANTOR has conveyed the Restricted Property, the GRANTOR’s successors and assigns shall be required to perform such notification.

 7. This Declaration is binding until a release is executed by the FDEP Secretary (or designee) and is recorded in the public records of the county in which the land is located.
-To receive prior approval from the FDEP to remove any requirement herein, cleanup target levels established pursuant to Florida Statutes and FDEP rules must be achieved.
+To receive prior approval from the FDEP to remove or amend any requirement herein, cleanup target levels established pursuant to Florida Statutes and FDEP rules must be achieved.
 This Declaration may be modified in writing only.
-Any subsequent amendments must be executed by both GRANTOR and FDEP and be recorded by GRANTOR as an amendment hereto.
+Any subsequent amendments, including new or revised exhibits, must be executed by both GRANTOR and FDEP and be recorded by GRANTOR as an amendment hereto.

 8. If any provision of this Declaration is held to be invalid by any court of competent jurisdiction, the invalidity of that provision shall not affect the validity of any other provisions of the Declaration.
 All such other provisions shall continue unimpaired in full force and effect.